-A condominium or homeowners’ association is both a communal living environment and democratic institution, governed by an elected board that has a fiduciary duty to act in the best interests of the association as a whole.
+A community association or HOA is both a communal living environment and democratic institution, governed by an elected board that has a fiduciary duty to act in the best interests of the association as a whole.
 The board itself is governed by an association’s covenants, conditions and restrictions (CC&Rs), which themselves must adhere to state laws and provisions.
 There are several layers at play here, but what sets everything in motion is fair and open elections.
 Unless a community rocks the proverbial vote, lackluster appointments can be made, rational voices can be silenced, and the entire system can begin to crumble.

 Thus it’s important for board members, would-be (or could-be) board members, and residents alike to be familiar with the election process, so they can not only participate fully, but also identify if something is amiss.